samvdjagt/wvdquickstart/devops.md

 ```
 $windowsScriptExtensionCommandToExecute = 'powershell -ExecutionPolicy Unrestricted -Command "& .\scriptExtensionMasterInstaller.ps1 -AzureAdminUpn $(azureAdminUpn) -AzureAdminPassword $(azureAdminPassword) -domainJoinPassword $(domainJoinPassword) -Dynparameters @{storageaccountkey=\"'+ $($SASKey.Value) +'\"}"'
 ```
 As you can see, this command requires certain credentials that cannot be stored as plain text in the *variables.yml* file.
 Therefore, the pipeline will fetch them from the *WVDSecrets* variable group explained at the top of this page.
-The CSEs' execution will be handled by the *scriptExtensionMasterInstaller.ps1* file, which will execute the three different CSEs in order.
+The CSEs' execution will be handled by the *scriptExtensionMasterInstaller.ps1* file, which will execute the four different CSEs in order.

 #### WVD Workspace Deployment
 ```